Early Childhood Studies (MA)

 Our engaged students help create a vibrant campus life.
-The Early Childhood Studies Graduate Course Union builds a strong sense of community, and student spots such as the ECS graduate student lounge and grad study space provide lively hubs for students to relax, socialize and study.
-Plus, we host a local student chapter of the Council for Exceptional Children, an association for special education professionals.
+The Early Childhood Studies Graduate Course Union, external link builds a strong sense of community, and student spots such as the ECS graduate student lounge and grad study space provide lively hubs for students to relax, socialize and study.
+Plus, we host a local student chapter of the Council for Exceptional Children, external link, opens in new window, an association for special education professionals.

 And that’s without mentioning Ryerson’s innovative and world class facilities.
-The Student Learning Centre provides dedicated space for graduate students to study, collaborate and share ideas, and the Mattamy Athletic Centre offers Ryerson students an NHL-sized hockey rink, basketball court and fitness centre.
+The Student Learning Centre provides dedicated space for graduate students to study, collaborate and share ideas, and the Mattamy Athletic Centre, external link offers Ryerson students an NHL-sized hockey rink, basketball court and fitness centre.

 After graduation, you will form part of a strong alumni community.
 Ryerson alumni are active and involved, providing great opportunities for socializing, volunteering and networking.